Cyber Security is critically important for any business that CANNOT afford to have their important data stolen, corrupted or exposed.

-Cyber security involves protecting computers, networks, applications and data from tampering, corruption or destruction by unauthorized third-parties.
-When most people think of cyber security, they think of hackers and scam emails, both of which may seem unlikely or easily avoidable.
-However, there are many more insidious cyber threats out there than most people assume, and they are more insidious and likely than many people realize.
-Below is just a brief overview of the threats that exist today:
+Cyber Security involves protecting computers, networks, applications and data from tampering, corruption or destruction by unauthorized third-parties.
+When most people think of cyber security, they think of hackers and scam emails, both of which seem unlikely or easily avoidable.
+However, there are many more cyber threats than most people assume, and they are more insidious and likely than many people realize.
+Below is just a brief overview of some of the threats that exist today:

 - Malware: Any software meant to disable or harm computers and computer systems.

 - Spyware: Adware, rootkits, tracking cookies and Trojans are all common examples of spyware.
-This is a software that gathers a user’s information or takes control of their device without their knowledge or consent.
+This is software that gathers a user’s information or takes control of their device without the user’s knowledge or consent.

-- DoS (Denial of Service) Attacks: DoS attacks are malicious attacks that hurt companies by overloading their networks with excess traffic, making it unusable.
+- Denial of Service (DoS) Attacks: DoS attacks are malicious attacks that victimize companies by overloading their networks with excessive traffic, rendering the entire system unusuable.
 This excess traffic is created by other compromised systems which have been infected with some form of spyware.
-There are several types of DoS Attacks: DDos (Distributed Denial of Service) Attacks, Traffic Attacks, Bandwidth Attacks and Application Attacks, all of which are used to wrench the network out of the owner’s hands.
+There are many types of DoS Attacks: DDoS (Distributed Denial of Service), Traffic, Bandwidth and Application Attacks are all used to wrench the network out of the owner’s hands.

-- Phishing: Relatively common, especially in emails, pop-up ads or fake download buttons on web pages.
-Phishing is an attempt to trick a user into providing personal information like usernames, passwords, credit card information or social security numbers to the cyber criminal.
-Phishing scams are disguised as a part of a reputable company or entity’s virtual presence, for example, the data fields where you enter your credit card information on an unsecured online shopping website may submit your information to a hacker instead of the actual online store you think you’re using.
+- Phishing: A common scam found in emails, pop-up ads or fake download buttons on web pages.
+Phishing is an attempt to trick a user into providing their personal information like usernames, passwords, credit card information or social security numbers to a cyber criminal.
+These scams are disguised as part of a reputable company or entity’s virtual presence, for example, the data fields where you enter your credit card information on an unsecured online shopping website may submit your information to a hacker instead of the actual online store you think you’re using.

-- Ransomware: You’ve probably heard of the WannaCry ransomware attack that occurred in May 2017, wherein major corporations and national services comprised of over 230,000 computers were infected around the world.
+- Ransomware: You’ve likely heard of the WannaCry ransomware attack that occurred in May 2017 wherein several major corporations and national services comprised of over 230,000 computers were infected around the world.
 That is just one example of ransomware in action; a malicious software used to gain access to private files and make them inaccessible to the original owner.
-The owner is then typically asked for money to regain access to the stolen data.
-In situations where the data contains confidential or sensitive information, the cyber criminal or hacker may threaten to leak the information if the ransom isn’t paid.
+Typically, the owner is asked for money to regain access to the stolen data.
+If the data contains confidential or sensitive information, the hacker may threaten to leak the information if the ransom isn’t paid.

 At PCI, we always implement the most-effective, up-to-date forms of cyber security available.
 Additionally, we proactively monitor our clients to ensure that any suspicious activity is investigated right away.
 Cyber security is a very important facet of what we do, and we take it seriously.
 If an attack does happen, we’ll have a comprehensive disaster recovery plan in place to restore your data and get you back in business quickly.